-17.7 Course Selection and Registration (UWI Students)
+18.5 Course Selection and Registration (UWI Students)

-- (a) All Faculty of Social Sciences students should register for no more than two (2) courses in the summer programme. - (b) Course Selection will be carried out via the Internet at the website http://sas.uwimona.edu.jm:9010.
-Students are required to select courses on-line before making payments. - (c) Students from the Faculties of Humanities & Education and Science & Technology who wish to pursue courses in the Faculty of Social Sciences should seek permission from their Faculty before paying for these courses. - (d) Only those students who have been notified in writing that they are allowed to do Exams Only can apply to register in this category.
-Students with appropriate notification should apply for Exams Only through the Faculty Coordinator or the Deputy Dean, FSS. - (e) Students who are pursuing two courses, should choose carefully and register for only one course in any one slot.
+- (a) All Faculty of Social Sciences students should register for no more than two (2) courses in the summer programme. - (b) Course Selection will be carried out via the internet at the website http://sas.uwimona.edu.jm:9010.
+Students are required to select courses on-line before making payments. - (c) Students from the Faculties of Humanities & Education and Science & Technology who wish to pursue courses in the Faculty of Social Sciences should seek permission from their Faculty before selecting and paying for these courses. - (d) Only those students who have been notified in writing that they are allowed to do Exams Only can apply to register in this category.
+Students with appropriate notification should apply for Exams Only using the Automated Student Request System (ASRS). - (e) Students, who are pursuing two courses, should choose carefully and register for only one course in any one slot.
 (See below for Timetable format).
-Refunds will not be granted for any "clashed course" except in case where a clash was caused by a timetable change.
+Refunds will not be granted for any "clashed course" except in the case where a clash was caused by a timetable change.

-17.8 Course Selection and Registration (Specially Admitted Students/Non-UWI Students)
+18.6 Course Selection and Registration (Specially Admitted Students/Non-UWI Students)